TAP participation creates opportunities for student-driven, peer-to-peer instruction in introductory STEM courses and GGC outreach initiatives.

 I was able to create a game from scratch!
 I enjoyed planning, designing and producing my game (with my group).
 The best part was the fact that we had the freedom to make anything we wanted.
 We were also able to demo and share it with middle school students, ITEC-1001 students and professors.

-Examples of Specific Technologies
+Examples of Technologies

 - 3D printing

-- Create a tutorial.
+- Create a fully-developed technology project.

-- Attend one service learning activity.
+- Attend multiple service learning activities.

 - Write reflection papers and journal the experience.